 People can only handle being robbed of hope for so long…

-Finishing the bottle as reality slowly came out from under me.
+Downing the liquor as reality slowly came out from under me.

 The hallucinations were so clear they’ve been branded in my mind for life.